CDCgov/covid_case_privacy_review/readme.md

 ## Interpreting output

 This script uses the [sdcMicro](https://cran.r-project.org/web/packages/sdcMicro/) package so much of the output is generated from this package.
-What we look for is the specific output `k-anon violations ( 0 )` and `< 0 > l-diversity violations`.
+What we look for is the specific output `linked variable violations ( 20 )`, `k-anon violations ( 0 )`, and `< 0 > l-diversity violations`.
 If any violations are found then the file is not ready for publication, notify the data team so they can fix the data pipeline.

 For convenience, a portion of this output is stored in `reports/log.md` to compare results on previous versions of the dataset.